Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

 When it comes to growing conditions, yarrow tends be forgiving and grows wild in forests and along roadsides in almost all climates.
 Yarrow is usually steeped in hot water for 10 to 15 minutes and consumed as a tea for treating cold symptoms.

 What to Look For When Purchasing Seeds for Storage

 When purchasing seeds for long term storage, there are many options.
 You can purchase individual seed packets and then repackage them in a moisture proof container (such as a mason jar or Mylar bag) and create your own seed bank.

 Another option is to purchase a commercial seed bank.
 There are many out there at differing price points.
 Since germination rates diminish over time, you are going to want to be mindful of the packaging date.
 It goes without saying that you will also want non-GMO, heirloom seeds.

 In researching seed banks, also called seed vaults, be mindful that quality does not come at a bargain price.
 If the price seems too good to believe, then chances are you are not getting seeds that will store well for the long term.
 That means they may have a low germination rate or may not germinate at all.

 Something else you should look for, or at least ask about, is the moisture content of the seeds at the time of packaging.
 Optimally, you want seed that has been specifically dried for storage as opposed to crop year seeds.
 According to studies at the University of Washington, each 1% reduction in seed moisture doubles seed life.

 I would be remiss if I did not mention seed saving as another option.
-If this is the route you take, get a good book on seed saving (like this one) and take extra care to ensure that the seeds you save are completely dry before they are packaged.
+If this is the route you take, get a good book on seed saving and take extra care to ensure that the seeds you save are completely dry before they are packaged.
 It is also a good idea to test the seeds annually; I know of people that have stored their own seeds only to find that one year later, the germination rate is less than 10%.